ACCESS-Community-Hub/PyEarthTools/packages/tutorial/README.md

 python -m ipykernel install --user --name EDIT-tutorial
 ```

-**Note for maintainers:** A `environment.lock.yaml` has been generated to keep a record of a working environment.
-It has been exported using the following command:
+**Note for maintainers:** The file `environment.lock.yaml` has been generated to keep a record of a working environment on a Linux system.
+It has been exported using the following command to make it more portable:

 ```
 conda env export --no-builds -p ./venv | sed \